Why Coram Chambers?

 At Coram, we are very proud of our pupillage system.
-We are a leading family law set (and the current Family Law Chambers of the Year: London: Family Law Awards 2019) and have traditionally recruited our junior tenants from our pupils.
-We see pupillage as vitally important, not only for our pupils and for chambers, but also in supporting the future of the Bar as a whole.
+Over the past few years, our juniors have won the Family Law Awards: Young Barrister of the Year (2016, 2018, 2019, 2020 and 2021), Junior Barrister of the Year (2017, 2018 and 2020) and Pro Bono Lawyer of the Year (2016 and 2017).
+In 2019 we won Family Law Chambers of the Year: London.
+To us, pupillage is vitally important, not only for our pupils and for chambers, but also in supporting the future of the Bar as a whole.